 Stockholm Archipelago Sweden Travel Guide

 Major mobile providers in Sweden include Telia, Tele2, Telenor, and Comviq.
-Prepaid SIM cards are easily available upon arrival.
+Prepaid SIM cards are easily accessible upon arrival.
 Good 4G and often 5G coverage exist on most inhabited islands, though reception may vary in remote areas.

 Swedish is the official language.
 English is widely spoken and understood throughout Sweden, especially by younger generations and those in the travel industry.
 You will rarely encounter a significant language barrier in tourist areas.